ExalDraen/python-libsolace/README.md

 # libsolace

 ## intro
 this is a set of python helpers for managing solace appliances.

+## limitations

+* XML can only be validated if it passes through a SolaceCommandQueue instance.
+* Appliance responses are difficult to validate since the "slave" appliance will almost always return errors when not "active", and already existing CI's will throw a error on create events and so forth.

 ## install

+you might need libyaml-devel or equivilant!

 ```
 python setup.py install
 ```

 ## configuration
 libsolace requires a `libsolace.yaml` file in order to know what environments exist and what appliances are part of those environments.
 A single applicance can be part of multiple environments.

 the `libsolace.yaml` file is searched for in: